krasheg/final_project_python_epam/documentation/SRS.md

 Pic.
 4.1 Update employee page
 ***
-Also user can click on "delete" button opposite chosen department to delete it.
+Also user can click on "delete" button opposite chosen department to delete it after confirmation.

 ![alt text](screenshots/delete_employee.PNG)

 Pic.
 4.2 Delete employee
 ***
-In the very bottom of the employees page user can click "add employee" button which redirects them to the employee creation page were he can create a new employee
+In the very bottom of the employee`s page user can click "add employee" button which redirects them to the employee creation page where he can create a new employee

 ![alt text](screenshots/add_new_employee.PNG)